 Ideas to Stimulate the Auditory System

-Stimulate the listener’s auditory system by presenting a range of sounds familiar and unfamiliar at varying volumes and in different locations, e.g behind the listener’s head so they can turn their head to locate the sound.
+Stimulate the auditory system by presenting a range of sounds familiar and unfamiliar at varying volumes and in different locations, e.g behind the person's head so they can turn their head to locate the sound.

-Note the listeners preferences to calming/alerting music, grinding, hushed, monotonous, musical, intermittent, rhythmic, mellow or percussive.
+Note individual preferences to calming/alerting music, grinding, hushed, monotonous, musical, intermittent, rhythmic, mellow or percussive.

 Play musical instruments such as recorders, blow whistles and party blowers.
 Hum, whisper and use silly voices.
 Explore volume and use of headphones.